 \section{Conclusion, Limitation and Future Directions}

-In this work, we provide an in-depth study towards understanding the impact of adversarial robustness on accuracy disparity when class imbalance is present.
-To this end, we offer a complete characterization regarding the classification of a Gaussian mixture with linear models, and decompose the overall effect of enforcing adversarial robustness into two disjoint parts: an inherent one that will degrade the standard accuracy due to a change of `direction', and the other caused additionally by the class imbalance ratio that will increase the accuracy disparity due to a change of `norm'.
+In this work, we provide an in-depth and fine-grained study towards understanding the impact of adversarial robustness on accuracy disparity when class imbalance is present.
+To this end, we offer a complete characterization regarding the classification of a Gaussian mixture with linear models, and decompose the overall effect of enforcing adversarial robustness into two disjoint parts: an inherent one that will degrade the standard accuracy due to a change of ``direction'', and the other caused additionally by the class imbalance ratio that will increase the accuracy disparity due to a change of ``norm''.
 We proceed to analyze the general stable distribution.
-While the intrinsic effect of robustness can generalize and consistently decreases the standard accuracy for the balanced class setting, we uncover that the imbalance ratio plays a fundamentally different role in the accuracy disparity due to the heavy tail of the stable distribution.
+While the intrinsic effect of robustness can generalize and consistently decrease the standard accuracy even for the balanced class setting, we uncover that the imbalance ratio plays a fundamentally different role in the accuracy disparity due to the heavy tail of the stable distribution.
 Finally, we support and strengthen our theoretical results with experiments on both synthetic and real-world datasets.

 \textbf{Limitation.} \quad An obvious limitation of the paper is that the analyses are restricted to binary classification.
 Generalization to multi-class classification requires modifying the decision rule; for instance, using argmax of the logits.
-However, this will lead to a Voronoi diagram partition of the space for the $k>2$ classes, which is challenging to precisely and analytically characterize (e.g., it's no longer easy to compute the probability mass on each convex body within the diagram and in general this partition does not have analytical characterization).
+However, this will lead to a Voronoi diagram partition of the space for the $k>2$ classes, which is challenging to precisely and analytically characterize (\eg, it is no longer easy to compute the probability mass on each convex body within the diagram and in general this partition does not have analytical characterization).